pilcrowonpaper/pilcrow/src/posts/passkeys-typescript-web-api.md

 2. The authenticator data
 3. The signature

 Verifying the signature also verifies the legitimacy of the client and authenticator data.
+I'm not sure if step 1 & 2 are really necessary and your application won't be any weaker than a regular password based authentication if you omit them, but I've included them here as just part of "good practice."

 ```ts
 const user = getUserByCredentialId(publicKeyCredential.id);